“Novels give you the matrix of emotions, give you the flavour of a time in a way formal history cannot.” ― Doris Lessing

 From fantasy to historical fiction is quite a jump.
 Making it all up versus all that research and getting the facts right would not have been Cheryl’s first choice for future books.
 Which is possibly why the double-award winning and Amazon best seller, Keepers – her first book solely for grownups – is based on a story and place she knew well, that of her own family in her hometown in Australia.

-Cheryl’s taste for historical settings was tempered with fantasy in River Witch (also an award winning novel), while there are occasional hints of magical realism in Who can believe in witches? – a selection of historically based stories.
+Cheryl’s taste for historical settings was tempered with fantasy in River Witch (also an award winning novel) and The Herbalist’s Daughters, while there are occasional hints of magical realism in Who can believe in witches? – a selection of historically based stories.

 Explore them all here.